phenopolis/phenopolis_genomics_browser/README.md

 ##### variants

 * Stores all variants in our dataset.
-Each variants is present in at least on individuals in either HET or HOM format (see `het_variant` and `hom_variant` tables.
+Each variants is present in at least on individual in either HET or HOM format (see `het_variant` and `hom_variant` join tables.
 * n=4859970
 * The PK is `variant_id` defined as `("#CHROM","POS", "REF","ALT")`.
 We could define new field with theses fields joined.
 * FK `gene_symbol` to `gene` table.
-* This table is updated by fresh import of genetict data.
-Note that the columns in this table might change in the future.
+* This table is updated by fresh import of genetic data.
+Note that the columns in this table might change in the future so it's important the code is generic.

 ```
 CREATE TABLE variants(